-Galvanized Washboard: For a bit over $20 and some elbow grease, this old fashioned washboard will get you by if no machine – or electricity – is available.
+Galvanized Washboard: This old fashioned washboard will get you by if no machine – or electricity – is available.

 Wood Clothespins: I almost forgot to mention the clothespins.
-Cheap as all get out ($8 for 100 wood clothespins) and imminently useful for lots of things.
+Cheap as all get out and imminently useful for lots of things.
 Which reminds me that I need to write up an article on the many uses for clothespins in a survival situation!

 I earn a small commission from purchases made when you begin your Amazon shopping experience here.
 You still get great Amazon service and the price is the same, no matter what.

 Amazon has a feature called Shop Amazon - Most Wished For Items.
 This is an easy tool for finding products that people are "wishing” for and in this way you know what the top products are.
 All you need to do is select the category from the left-hand side of the screen.